 Important Warning About Felony Simple Possession.
 The Ninth Circuit recently held that a state felony conviction for simple possession of a controlled substance is not an aggravated felony for immigration purposes.
-Cazarez-Gutierrez v Ashcroft, 356 F.3d 1015 (9th Cir.
+Oliveira-Ferreira v Ashcroft, 382 F.3d 1045 (9th Cir.
 2004).
-At this writing petition deadlines have not run and it is still possible that Cazarez-Gutierrez could be re-heard en banc or appealed to the Supreme Court.
-Until that is resolved, criminal defense counsel should where possible act conservatively and avoid a felony conviction for simple possession, by postponing a plea or pleading to an alternate offense.

-Moreover, even with the Cazarez-Gutierrez rule, a state felony simple possession conviction has serious legal liabilities.
-It is an aggravated felony for purposes of the very common federal prosecution for illegal re-entry into the U.S. after conviction and deportation.
+This means that while it would cause a noncitizen to be deportable, it would not necessarily bar him or her from relief such as cancellation of removal or asylum.
+However, because of the possibility that this rule could change, criminal defense counsel should act conservatively and try to avoid a felony conviction for simple possession, by postponing a plea or pleading to an alternate offense.
+Moreover, even with the Oliveira-Ferreira rule, a state felony simple possession conviction has serious legal liabilities.
+It is an aggravated felony for purposes of federal prosecution for illegal re-entry into the U.S. after conviction and deportation.
 In particular undocumented defendants who may be likely to be removed and then return illegally to the United States will be penalized by a felony possession conviction if they ever are prosecuted for the illegal re-entry.
 The offense also would be held an aggravated felony in immigration proceedings outside the Second, Third and Ninth Circuits.
 Criminal defense counsel should attempt to avoid this by obtaining a misdemeanor simple possession or an offense with no federal analogue such as under the influence or possession of paraphernalia.

 Current rules.
-The following is the standard regarding when a conviction for simple possession of a controlled substance is an aggravated felony in immigration and federal criminal proceedings in the Ninth Circuit, under Cazarez-Gutierrez and other precedent.
+The following is the standard regarding when a conviction for simple possession of a controlled substance is an aggravated felony in immigration and federal criminal proceedings in the Ninth Circuit, under Oliveira-Ferreira and other precedent.